joemarlo/NYC-data/README.md

 # NYC-data

-The goal of this project is to pull together a database of the various NYC transportation options to ease and accelerate future analyses.
+The goal of this project is to pull together a database of the various NYC transportation options to ease and expedite future analyses.
 Individual files to clean and analyze the data are in the folders: [Citi-bike](Citi-bike), [Subway-turnstiles](Subway-turnstiles), [Taxi](Taxi):

 - `Citi-bike.R`
 - `Subway_turnstiles.R`